Hypericum calycinum

 Hypericum calycinum is a species of prostrate or low-growing shrub in the flowering plant family Hypericaceae.
-Widely cultivated for its large yellow flowers, its names as a garden plant include Rose-of-Sharon in Britain and Australia, and Aaron's beard, great St-John's wort, creeping St. John's wort and Jerusalem star.
-Grown in Mediterranean climates, widely spread in the Strandja Mountains along the Bulgarian and Turkish Black Sea coast.
+It is native to the Strandzha Mountains along the Bulgarian and Turkish Black Sea coast.
+Widely cultivated for its large yellow flowers, its names as a garden plant include rose-of-Sharon in Britain and Australia, and Aaron's beard, great St-John's wort, creeping St. John's wort and Jerusalem star.